kauffinger/php-pdftk-mcpdf/README.md

 ## Requirements

  * The `pdftk` command must be installed and working on your system
+ * The `mcpdf` command must be installed and working on your system if you want to write UTF-8 chars
  * This library is written for pdftk 2.x versions.
 You should be able to use it with pdftk 1.x but not all methods will work there.
    For details consult the man page of pdftk on your system.
  * There is a [known issue](https://github.com/mikehaertl/php-pdftk/issues/150)
    on Ubuntu if you installed the `pdftk` package from snap.
 This version has no permission to write to the `/tmp` directory.
-You can either set another temporay directory as described below or use another package.
+You can either set another temporary directory as described below or use another package.
 For Ubuntu 18.10 there's also a `pdftk-java` package available via apt which should work fine.
 You can also install this package on Ubuntu 18.04 if you download it manually.
 Also check [this answer](https://askubuntu.com/a/1028983/175814)